hoodrunio/explorer-sdk/sdk/README.md

 ✅ Make a prototype for all RPC methods.

-❌ Make an exact list for all REST API methods including uncommon ones.
+🏗️ Make a prototype for REST API methods of Cosmos SDK v0.44.

-❌ Make 3 lists according to Cosmos SDK versions, using the old list.
+🏗️ Make prototypes for REST API methods of chains using Cosmos SDK.

-❌ Make a prototype for REST API methods.
+❌ Make a prototype for REST API methods of Cosmos SDK v0.45.

 ❌ Make an exact list for all Web Socket methods including uncommon ones.